 Resident pianist for the South Melbourne Symphony Orchestra, Sam has performed extensively around Melbourne and internationally.
-Alongside performing as a soloist and chamber musician, he is also a composer.
+Alongside performing as a soloist and chamber musician, he is also a composer and passionate teacher.

 [on his Aromatic Fantasy for String Quartet (2019)]